 Even though transportation gets a gold medal, it still had hiccups here and there.
 For example, The Tube station leaving Wimbledon was packed and when the train arrived, everyone pushed to get on the train.
 Once we were on the train and the doors were closed, the conductor announced that there was another train right behind our train.
 This information would have been far more helpful had it been announced prior to the first train arriving or even at the time the first train arrived.
 Instead, we all piled onto the first train only to find out that the train behind our train was empty.

 Another example, which I mentioned in a previous post was the train debacle leaving The O2 and the final example occurred at Paddington station around midnight one night.
-Several trains bound for The West (Slough, Maidenhead, Reading, and Oxford) were delayed and/or cancelled.
+Several trains bound for The West (Slough, Maidenhead, Reading, and Oxford) were delayed and/or canceled.
 The station was packed and everyone at the station wanted to be on the next westbound train.

 When they opened the platform and train for boarding, the crowd ran to the train as though we were trying to get into Walmart on Black Friday.
 Peter and I were fortunate to be ahead of the crowd but it was like a wave of people running down the platform.
-Once we arrived at the train, I noticed that they tripled the amount of coaches on the train from three to nine to handle the mass of people.
+Once we arrived at the train, I noticed that they tripled the number of coaches on the train from three to nine to handle the mass of people.
 Nice work, First Great Western!

 The final bit I want to note about transportation is that a high-speed train between St. Pancras International station and Stratford International station was built specifically for the Games to transport people from central to east London (Olympic Park) in six minutes.
 The train is awesome but the problem with the train is that there were no Javelin train signs within the King’s Cross-St. Pancras Tube station.
 So, unless you had read about the Javelin train, you would never have known it existed.
 And since so few people had read about it, it was always empty and really enjoyable!